TrueWillB/Website-accessibility-upgrade__challenge1/README.md

 # Website-accessibility-upgrade\_\_challenge1

+## Purpose of this website

+This website was part of a homework assignment for my Full Stack bootcamp course.
+The code for a website was given to us, and we were tasked with updating the HTML to include more semantic elements and accessibility features, as well as streamline the CSS for readability and future ease of editing.
+The original code can be seen in the oldest history of the repository, as I uploaded the original code unchanged to start the repo.
+I have also made general notes below indicating a general description of the changes that I made to the code.

 ## Changes that I have made to the code

 - Changed various "div" elements to semantic elements for modernization and SEO